 Hybrid cloud is an approach to cloud computing where you combine different cloud environments connected to each other.
 These cloud environments can be public or private clouds or simply virtualized infrastructures.
-Below we’ve outlined what hybrid cloud architecture could bring to your organization.
-Every organization takes a slightly different approach, depending on their needs and priorities, so it's good to have a solid understanding of the cloud landscape.
+Below we’ve outlined the benefits of hybrid cloud, along with an explanation of public and private cloud.
+Every organization takes a slightly different approach, depending on their needs and priorities, so it's good to have a solid understanding of the whole cloud landscape.

 - Self-service capabilities and a larger shared pool of resources to allocate will improve your agility and flexibility

 - Using multiple sources will spread the risk between different cloud environments and prevent vendor lock-in

 - Using a mix of on-prem and public services will increase your options for how to meet the requirements of different workloads (security policies, regulations, etc.)

 - You can optimize cost by combining dynamically priced public cloud services, while still benefiting from previous capital investments in on-prem resources

 Public cloud services are the most common way of deploying cloud computing.
 The cloud resources are owned and operated by a third-party cloud service provider and delivered over the Internet.
 There are too many public cloud services to list them all here, but two most dominant players in the market are Amazon Web Services (AWS) and Microsoft Azure.
 Public cloud instances are available through subscriptions, not incurring any additional charge for infrastructure or management.